 No photograph, no letter, no film, no story,

-no person could tell that dead tale as did he, living.
+no dead soul could tell that tale as did he, living.

 No one can cry enough for them of a thousand fields

-nor curse enough they who put them there.
+nor curse enough those who put them there.

 It’s not the courage, it’s not the strength,